robertorubioes/ancla/docs/deployment/environment-variables.md

-# ANCLA Environment Variables
+# Firmalum Environment Variables

 ## Complete Reference

-This document lists all environment variables required for ANCLA deployment.
+This document lists all environment variables required for Firmalum deployment.

 ---